openMSL/.github/README.md

 # ENVITED OpenMSL Organization

+## ASC(S e.V.
+Governance Rules

+The collaboration of contributors in this GitHub organzation is organized under the umbrella of the Automotive Solution Center for Simulation e.V..
+In this community the general [governance rules](/doc/governance_rules.md) needed to fulfill industry compliance regulations are set.

 ## Public organization profile

 The profile information is described in [profile/README.md](profile/README.md) and displayed on the organization main page.